TanYa-Go/Babushka-Bakes/TESTING.md

         The request signature we calculated does not match the signature you provided.
 Check your key and signing method.
         </Message>

-  Fix: It turned out that I needed to add a AWS_S3_ADDRESSING_STYLE = "path" setting which is aparently specific to eu-central-1 region.
+  **Fix**: It turned out that I needed to add a AWS_S3_ADDRESSING_STYLE = "path" setting to settings.py which seems to specific setting for the eu-central-1 region.

-* Search functionality doesn't work for the entire page.
-It works only for products which is noyt how its supposed to be.
-This will be fixed as soon as possible but it there was no time to fix it for this issue.
+* **Bug**: Search functionality doesn't work for the entire page.
+It works only for products which is not great for user experience.

+  **Fix**: This will be fixed as soon as possible but since the time was limited the issue remains.

-* Secure Checkout button in the toast message doesn't seem to work after the shopping cart has been updated.
-Other times it does work.
-Similar problem was happening with the Remove link in the cart but this was only happening during the Heroku page downtime so I am not entirely sure that this is a bug or it was due to heroku outage.
+* **Bug**: The **Secure Checkout** button in the toast message doesn't seem to work if the shopping cart has been updated.
+If the user ads a product to the cart and then clicks **Secure Checkout** in the toast message, the button works.
+If the user changes the product amount by clicking on the **Update** button, and then tries to go to secure checkout via the link in the toast message, the link will not work.
+Page will just referesh.

+  **Fix**: I haven't been able to figure out why this happens.
+If the time allowed I would have investiagted further but unfortunately it didin't.

+* **Bug**: The **Remove** button in the shopping cart also behaves differently at different times.
+Sometimes removes the items and sometimes throws an error.
+If it throws an error and if you go back with the browser arrow, the item will indeed be removed.

+  **Fix**: I was talking to the tutor support regarding this issue and when they tested it, it was working for them.
+It was two different tutors on two different occasions.
+Since it was working for them I decided to leave it as it.